 - Concisely point-out why you fit the job.

-- Close by expressing that you hope to be the one selected for the job and thank them once again for the interview.
+- Close by expressing your interest in being considered further for the job and thank them once again for the phone interview.

 - When to send follow up after job interview?
 Do it immediately.

 Jump to Other How To Etc. Articles and Discussions

 For your convenience, we've provided links below to the other How To Etc. Articles and Discussions.
 These links are the Article Titles for each of our current How To Etc. Articles and Discussions.